dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Initial Sketches

-Using an object that holds a shapes array that contains lists of more shapes that contains arrays.I have managed to keep my parameters lower than 12.The intial idea is just some oragami letters.I have used the beginshape tool.
+Continued alphabet creation

+After doing some research into oragami,I found that there isnt a whole lot of cutting of paper in it.So my design is just some folded paper rather than origami which is an art in itself.

-The three parameters per letter:
+The twenty parameters per letter:
-  * `shapes` : array that holds more objects and array lists
-  * `x` : x array of x co ordinates that draw multiple shapes
-  * `y` : y array of y co ordinates that draw multiple shapes
-  * `col`: makes every shape the assigned colour
+  * "posx1":
+  * "posx2":
+  * "posx3":
+  * "posx4":
+  * "posx5":
+  * "posx6":
+  * "posx7":

+ * "triposx1":
+ * "triposx2":
+ * "triposx3":

+ * "posy1":
+ * "posy2":
+ * "posy3":
+ * "posy4":
+ * "posy5":
+ * "posy6":
+ * "posy7":
+ * "triposy1":
+ * "triposy2":
+ * "triposy3":